Last Updated on October 28, 2023

 This treatment may be performed by a physician or other medical professional in a hospital, orthopedic clinic, or other medical facility or at first response.

 For buddy wrapping, the bandage is applied over the two digits.
 Be careful not to tighten the bandage.
-A bandage which is two tight creates the risk of cutting off the blood flow to the digit.
+A bandage that is two tight creates the risk of cutting off the blood flow to the digit.

-Wrapping may be adjusted in follow up as needed.
+Wrapping may be adjusted in follow-up as needed.